 When you do networking, you build bridges that can lead you to the dream job.
 Your resume doesn’t speak.
 Yes, it can impress your potential employer, but you have a few chances if you don’t manage to impress them during the interview.

 Relying on your resume updating means that you don’t give yourself any chances to reveal yourself.
-Better use this time to learn how to dress for an interview and how to make a positive first impression.
+Better use this time to learn how to dress for an interview and make a positive first impression.

 Evidence # 3.
 You Are Lazy

 Yes, a well-written resume is good but relying on it and spending too much time updating and improving it is wrong.
 A free resume review is an additional tool for every professional job seeker but not an ultimate weapon or key to success.